 A blended approach

-Finally, there’s a blended approach to manager training that uses both in-house resources as well as third-party experts.
-The blended approach we recommend combines internal resources and expertise for manager training programs, along with external organizations when more expert training is needed.
+Finally, there’s a blended approach to manager training that uses in-house resources and third-party experts.
+The blended approach we recommend combines internal resources and expertise for manager training programs and external organizations when more expert training is needed.

 This hybrid approach has been a huge success for our company.
-It has allowed us to introduce a variety of training programs that our managers need – without being constrained by a lack of expertise or HR availability – while also molding them to fit our specific culture.
+It has allowed us to introduce various training programs that our managers need – without being constrained by a lack of expertise or HR availability – while molding them to fit our specific culture.

 Q4.
-How can I choose the right manager training for my organization?
+How can I choose the right management training program for my organization?

 Survey your managers.
-Use one of our surveys to identify gaps in your managers’ knowledge and skills.
+Use one of our employee surveys to identify gaps in your managers’ knowledge and skills.
 This will give you tangible data to work with instead of relying on false assumptions.
-For example, you may learn that the majority of your managers feel uncomfortable giving performance reviews – which is a problem that may not have surfaced without you explicitly asking for this feedback.
+For example, you may learn that most of your managers feel uncomfortable giving performance reviews – a problem that may not have surfaced without you explicitly asking for this feedback.

 Start small.
 Don’t try to start five different manager training programs at once – otherwise, you risk overwhelming your employees (and yourself!).
 Instead, start with one or two high-priority pieces of training and go from there.

-We hope this gives you a better sense of the benefits of manager training and how to get started with your own program.
-If you’re looking for additional ways to support your managers, request a demo below.
+We hope this gives you a better sense of the benefits of manager training and how to get started with your management training program.
+Request a demo below if you’re looking for additional ways to support your managers.

 We can’t keep managing like this